McGill and Partners and AEGIS London form strategic digital partnership

 McGill and Partners and GB Snowsport announce bold new partnership ahead of the Winter Olympics

 The announcement comes as GB Snowsport celebrates its most successful World Cup season to date, with record results across multiple disciplines.
-As the new competition season begins, it will support Britain’s top Snowsport athletes towards the Olympic and Paralympic stages.
+As the new competition season begins, we will support Britain’s top Snowsport athletes towards the Olympic and Paralympic stages.

 GB Snowsport manages and develops the programmes of world class British skiers and snowboarders across the 12 Olympic and Paralympic disciplines.
 The organisation selects, manages and leads the British teams to international events, promotes participation in the International Ski and Snowboard Federation (FIS) and World Para Snowsport disciplines, and provides opportunities for athletes to achieve their full potential as individuals and as a team.
 It also develops up-and-coming talent and nurtures those athletes who are already showing themselves to be able to perform on the world stage, a critical role in the ongoing success of British snowsports.